Trinity High School (Weaverville, California)

 Trinity High School (THS) is a high school located in Weaverville, California, in Trinity County.
 The student population is 400, and the grades are 9–12.

 Students travel from Coffee Creek, Salyer, Buckhorn Mountain, and Browns Creek to attend THS.
 The campus is on 23 acres, and contains twenty-six classrooms, a library, career center, gym, and cafeteria.

-The school colors are Red and White, and the mascot is the Wolf.
+The school colors are Red, White and Grey, and the mascot is the Wolf.
 THS has many extracurricular activities including athletics, academic decathlon, drama, music, and a wide range of clubs.

 Classes

 The school offers a variety of both standard and AP curriculum based classes.

 Athletics

 Trinity High School is a part of the Northern Section California Interscholastic Federation.